Note: Proceed with caution if you have neck pain.

 "foetal position" of the Trunk-Curl Sit-Up.

-Do not forcibly flex the neck:-
+not forcibly flexing the neck:-

 - Cradle your head and neck gently, and keep the back of your neck long.